Async Studio

 our partner instructors:

-A combination of individual feedback and expert instruction, the Async Studio is our latest endeavor to support writers who want to make progress in their craft.
-We’re thrilled to partner with some wonderful poets to launch this project, with short craft videos from:
+A combination of individual feedback and expert instruction, the Async Studio is here to support writers who want to make progress in their craft.
+We’re thrilled to partner with some wonderful poets to continue growing our resource library, with short craft videos from:

 Joanna Acevedo (she/they) is a writer, educator, and editor from New York City.
 She is the author of four books and chapbooks, including Unsaid Things (Flexible Press, 2021), List of Demands (Bottlecap Press, 2022), and Outtakes (WTAW Press, 2023).
 Her work can be found across the web and in print, including or forthcoming in Jelly Bucket, Hobart, and The Adroit Journal.
 She is a guest editor at Palette Poetry, Frontier Poetry, The Masters Review, and CRAFT, and a regular contributor to The Masters Review blog, in addition to acting as assistant fiction editor at Foglifter Journal.
 Currently, she is working as the Sales Rep & Events Coordinator at Black Lawrence Press.
 She received her MFA in fiction from New York University in 2021, teaches writing, interviewing and communication skills for both nonprofits and corporations, and is supported by Creatives Rebuild New York: Guaranteed Income for Artists.